LMDuarte/Relationships/index.md

 ## LGBT and Straight relationships

-As scientists and statisticians, we must inform our community
+As scientists and statisticians, we must inform our community tt

 <iframe src=
 "https://github.com/LMDuarte/Relationships/blob/main/bar.html"